Driving down the Florida Keys from Miami to Key West is a really great road trip!

 The Florida Keys stretch 180 km (113 miles) from Miami to Key West and the islands (or keys) are linked by a series of bridges: engineering wonders of concrete that snake across the ocean between mangroves, swooping from sea level to sky, and each key is a little different to the last.
 And of course the feat of the Seven Mile Bridge is one to take photos of!

 You can’t see the Keys without first spending a night (or three) in Miami!
-Even if you’ve been before like we have, it’s a great excuse to stay in a different part of this groovy beach town, check out some new things or revisit the tried and true of South Beach before loading up on car snacks and heading south.
+Even if you’ve been before like we have, it’s a great excuse to stay in a different part of this groovy city, check out some new things or revisit the tried and true of South Beach before loading up on car snacks and heading south.

 1st stop: Key Largo